metromedia-technologies/mmt-redesign/README.md

 TODO: Describe the installation process for Jekyll and Ruby

-## History
+## TODO

 TODO: Remove the dependency on Jquery for vanilla JS

-TODO: Add object selectors for each category product div instead of a specific classname
+TODO: Optimize all images

+TODO: Add SEO meta tags and Social Media tags

+TODO: Refactor CSS to better adhere to BEM specification